thatnealpatel/the-invisible-impact/EDU_RSRC.md

 ### Additional Resources

-There's many who are more well-versed than I. I have learned from many others and will continue to do so.
+There exists many who are more well-versed than I. I have learned from many others and will continue to do so.
 You must as well.
 There is no one-man team that does it all.

 ReactJS: https://reactjs.org/